Harris Lake Public Programs

 For more activities you can enjoy from the comfort of your home, visit Harris Lake From Home and find all of our Wake County Parks From Home pages at Wake Parks From Home.

-Go For a StoryWalk®
+Go for a StoryWalk®

 Take a self-guided StoryWalk® at Harris Lake County Park!
 A StoryWalk® is a children’s book that is presented page by page along a trail or path.
 It combines the pleasures of reading a children's book while enjoying nature.
 Every other month, the paved trails in our Day Use (shelter) area or the paths in and around our Educational Garden and Natural Play Area will feature a different illustrated children's book.
 Interactive activities are included at the bottom of each set of storybook pages to further engage your child as you make your way through the book.
 StoryWalk® will be available during current park hours.
-Beginning in August 2022, you can go for a StoryWalk® at the New Hill trailhead of the American Tobacco Trail located just 10 minutes from Harris Lake County Park (1309 New Hill-Olive Chapel Road)!

 The StoryWalk® Project was created by Anne Ferguson of Montpelier, Vermont, and developed in collaboration with the Kellogg-Hubbard Library.
 StoryWalk® is a registered service mark owned by Ms. Ferguson.